 Understand New Customs Procedures

-It can be challenging to stay on top of the changes, but it’s critical that you do to cushion the effect of the UK’s exit from the EU.
+It can be challenging to stay on top of the changes, but it’s critical that you do so to cushion the continued effect of the UK’s exit from the EU, as new customs procedures are here to stay.

 You should also check how data transfer will apply in 2021, especially when it comes to GDPR rules and whether anything will change regarding transactions with other businesses and partners in the EU.